 The desserts lived up to the high standards set by the starters and main course.
 The strawberry sundae was perhaps the ‘pièce de résistance’.
 It was an absolutely delicious way to end a great meal.
 Just a small detail…when we asked for mayonnaise for the chips, they simply left a plastic bottle of store bought mayo on our table.
 I think it would really have been a nice touch if they had homemade mayonnaise or some kind of homemade sauce to accompany the food.
 Other than that, it was one of my favourite Sunday meals I’ve had!

 “Don’t forget to request a table by the window, the countryside view will melt away your Sunday blues!”

-This restaurant is open 7 days a week and you can reserve your table here: http://bechergare.lu/
+This restaurant is open every day except Mondays and Tuesdays, you can reserve your table here: http://bechergare.lu/